 Early (97.2 and earlier) releases of the Perforce Server treated all file names, path names, and database entity names with case significance, whether the server was running on UNIX or Windows.
 For example:

-...were treated as two completely different files.
+These examples were treated as two completely different files.
 This approach caused problems at sites where users on UNIX were connecting to a Perforce Server on Windows, because the file system underlying the server could not store files with case-variant names submitted by UNIX users.
-If you are running a pre-97.2 server on Windows, please contact email@example.com to discuss upgrading your server and database.
+If you are running a pre-97.2 server on Windows, please contact firstname.lastname@example.org to discuss upgrading your server and database.

 As of Release 97.3, only the UNIX server supports case-sensitive names.
 However, as outlined above, there are still some case-sensitivity problems users might run into when sharing development projects across UNIX and Windows.